Reduced Thrust Takeoff

 Rationale

-AOM limitations, the runway specific criteria of length, altitude and obstacles factored against the actual aircraft weight and existing environmental conditions allow the calculation of the actual amount of thrust necessary to meet Regulatory requirements for takeoff.
-In a significant percentage of cases, the required thrust is less than that which the engines are capable of producing.
+AOM limitations, runway length, field altitude, and obstacles factored against the actual aircraft weight and existing environmental conditions allow the calculation of thrust necessary to meet regulatory requirements for takeoff.
+In many cases, the required thrust is less than the engines' maximum power.
+The primary advantage of a reduced thrust takeoff is cost savings through increased engine life and reduced overhaul costs.
+A secondary benefit is noise abatement.

 Jet Engine Limitations